-From main dishes, snacks to desserts, you can now enjoy your favorite dishes at home with these delicious gluten-free Japanese recipes and ideas
+From main dishes and snacks to desserts, you can now enjoy your favorite gluten-free Japanese recipes and ideas at home.

 I have to admit that I had little knowledge about gluten free eating until I started receiving requests from readers who either had gluten intolerance themselves, or were cooking for a family member on a gluten-free diet.

-Here I’ve compiled a list of 15 delicious gluten-free Japanese recipes that I hope will come in handy when your cravings hit.
-Let me know in the comments below if you wish to see more gluten-free recipes on Just One Cookbook!
+Here, I’ve compiled a list of 15 delicious gluten-free Japanese recipes that I hope will come in handy when your cravings hit.
+You’ll also find my recommendations on gluten-free pantry items and more resources at the end of the post.

 15 Delicious Gluten-Free Japanese Recipes

-There was a time when you have to say goodbye to comfort bowls of pasta if you were on a gluten-free diet.
+There was a time when you had to say goodbye to comforting bowls of pasta if you were on a gluten-free diet.
 Well, not anymore!
 Paired with succulent shrimp and asparagus, this Japanese-style wafu pasta uses gluten-free pasta and soy sauce for a satisfying dinner.
-It’s an easy yet lovely dinner you want to serve up on a Friday night with a bottle of wine.
+It’s an easy yet lovely meal you’ll want to serve up on a Friday night with a bottle of wine.

 Made with seasonal ingredients, Takikomi Gohan is a rustic yet comforting Japanese mixed rice recipe.
 You’d want to add this to your meal prep rotation.